grantj-re3/MultiWordle/README.md

 the program will work using any Ruby 2.x version.
 It has been tested using the following Ruby versions: 2.3.3, 2.5.1, 2.6.3 & 2.7.0.

-You need to install ruby first (if not already installed).
-The program has been tested under Ruby 2.3.3, but I imagine it will work under any Ruby 2.x version.

 ## To run